 The Swiss Alpine Secondary School Davos offers a long- and a short-term secondary education.
 Since summer 2015, a bilingual curriculum (German/English) is offered as well.

 Moreover, the SAMD offers a talent development programme for natural and technical sciences named SAMDplus.

-The Swiss Sports High School Davos coaches approximately 130 students.
-All of them are top-ranked youth athletes in different
+Approximately 130 students are currently attending the Swiss Sports High School Davos (Schweizerisches Sport-Gymnasium Davos).
+All of them are top-ranked youth

 The school offers various curriculums according to the individual needs and goals of the athletes/ students and serves as a boarding school.